 The group’s close ties with business and industry mean you will get real opportunities to network with potential employers.

-And because of the outstanding teaching Russell Group universities deliver, you will become a highly qualified, highly motivated graduate with the skills employers are looking for.
+Because of the outstanding teaching Russell Group universities deliver, you will become a highly-qualified, highly-motivated graduate with the skills employers are looking for.

 We hope you have found this blog useful.
 You can find out more about the Russell Group here and you can also explore what the Russell Group learning experience is like at Newcastle University here.